WinstonAC/winston-ai/docs/CHATBOT_GUIDE.md

 ## Need More Help?

-- Type "help" in the chatbot for context-aware assistance
+- Type "HELP_" in the chatbot for context-aware assistance
 - Contact support at support@winston-ai.com
 - Visit our documentation at docs.winston-ai.com